Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Experiments

 Another important concern comes from the generalization capability.
-In this fashion, we can conduct more manipulations on the input sentences so as to better understand the learned strategy.
-A sentence is passed three times through a 10 dB AWGN channel to diminish the randomness, as shown in Table \ref{tab:FullEval}.
-First, we arbitrarily feed a simple sentence into both the CE-based model and the proposed SemanticRL.
-Our model not only succeeds in catching the key idea, but also behaves more stably; while the CE baseline is likely to generate some unrelated words, as can be found in Table \ref{tab:FullEval}(a).
-Then, we make the transmission more difficult by masking a key word in this sentence to see if the model can choose the missed word properly by looking at the contexts.
-To further testify the contextual understanding ability, we have also testified a complex sentence in Table \ref{tab:FullEval}(b-c).
-The proposed model consistently behaves better and catches a closer semantics.
-We also notice that our model may not behave properly when the contextual information is seldom seen in the training set as Table \ref{tab:FullEval}(d) tells, where the dataset-related words like ``european'' are frequently generated.
-In extreme situations, similarly, if the proposed model is forced to transmit semantically irrational sentences, it may behave poorer than the CE baseline.
+In this experiment, we consider several typical input sentences and conduct semantic level ablations so as to better understand the learned strategy.
+For each sentence, we pass it through the channel for three times to diminish the randomness, as shown in Table \ref{tab:FullEval}.
+In the initial experiment, we feed a simple sentence into both the CE-based model and the proposed SemanticRL.
+As can be found in the decoded results, SemanticRL not only succeeds in catching the key idea, but also behaves more stably; while the CE baseline generates more unrelated words.
+Then, we seek to increase the difficulty by masking a key word in this sentence to see if the model can still perform meaningful inference on missed word by looking at the contexts.
+To further examine the contextual understanding ability, we have also studied a more complex sentence in Table \ref{tab:FullEval}(c).
+The experimental results all suggest that our model consistently behaves better and captures closer semantic meaning.
+We also notice that this model may not behave properly when the contextual information is seldom seen in the training set as Table \ref{tab:FullEval}(d) tells, where scene-specific tokens like ``european'' are frequently generated.
+In extreme situations, similarly, if forced to transmit semantically irrational sentences, SemanticRL may behave poorer than the CE baseline.
 Although a little disappointing, this phenomenon is indeed consistent with our goal to transmit messages that sound to be ``true'' at the semantic level.

-We speculate that the proposed method could be viewed as a semantically weighted guidance that endows a model with context-aware semantic transmission ability.
-One may also use any other task-specific metric to adjust the behavior of a desired semantic communication system.